-- Select [MTP/PTP] when connecting to computers or Android devices via USB. - Select [iPhone] when connecting to iPhones via a third-party USB-C to Lightning cable in order to use NX MobileAir (for information on compatible USB-C to Lightning cables, see the online help for NX MobileAir). - Select [USB-LAN] when connecting to a computer or another camera using an Ethernet cable connected via a third-party USB-to-Ethernet adapter attached to the camera's USB data connector.
+- Select [MTP/PTP] when connecting to computers or Android devices. - Select [iPhone] only when connecting to iPhones via a third-party USB-C to Lightning cable in order to use NX MobileAir (for information on compatible USB-C to Lightning cables, see the online help for NX MobileAir).

-Caution: "iPhone"
+"[iPhone]"